2023 Best Criminal Justice & Corrections Schools in Virginia

 Top 10 Best Criminal Justice & Corrections Schools

-Our 2023 rankings named Northern Virginia Community College the best school in Virginia for criminal justice and corrections students.
+Our analysis found Northern Virginia Community College to be the best school for criminal justice and corrections students who want to pursue a degree in Virginia.
 Located in the suburb of Annandale, Northern Virginia Community College is a public school with a fairly large student population.

 Criminal Justice majors at Northern Virginia Community College take out an average of $24,500 in student loans while working on their egree.